 I'm not a big giver of advice, but I think I'd keep it simple: Focus on the work (and work hard at it–put in the hours), but also be fearless and undaunted in getting the work out there.
 This thing we do is a form of communication–say something, and make sure people can hear it.

 The Long Look Back | 10.5 x 60.5" (five 10.5" plates)

-We hope you'll come by and see Jeffrey's work in person and allow yourself to fall into these portrait paintings and find your own connected interpretation.
+We hope you'll come by and see Jeffrey's work in person and allow yourself to fall into his portrait and "random" paintings and find your own connected interpretation.
 As he explains, "Our identity is made up entirely of bits of past, present, and future, and is never static."

 See you soon,